CryptoGirls/trx-token-pool/README.md

 ## Batch mode

-The scripts are also runnable by cron.
-For trxpool.py commands -y argument is needed:
+The scripts are also runnable by cron:

-`python3 trxpool.py -y`

-`python3 trxpool.py -c config_snapshot.json`
+`See votes.sh, trx.sh and trx24.sh`

 ## Command line usage